 - Our Top Trek Recommendation: High Atlas and Mount Toubkal, Morocco

 - Runner Up: Best Of The Huayhuash Trek, Cordillera Blanca, Peru

 High Atlas and Mount Toubkal: The the high Atlas and mount Toubkal are covered in snow every winter.
 By early June the snows have melted enough so that trekkers can reach Morocco’s highest point.
 June is also recommended for the Atlas mountains because the valleys are still quite green from the snow melt and the high summer heat hasn’t yet reached the cities like Marrakesh, which are fascinating and an essential part of any trip to Morocco!
 Come discover the amazing scenery and the rich Berber culture of the highest mountains in north Africa, reaching the summit of Jbel Toubkal at 13,671 feet (4,167 m) above sea level.

 Best Of The Huayhuash Trek, Cordillera Blanca: An unforgettable trek in the heart of the Peruvian Andes, the Huayhuash trek explores what is considered the most spectacular mountain scenery of Peru.
 On this trek you’ll camp out overnight, often above 4000 meters, and you’ll hike as high as 4750 m (15,583ft) above sea level, admiring soaring peaks covered with snow and ice.
 At the start of the trekking itinerary you’ll also visit the Inca ruins of Huanuco Pampa.
-For hikers not interested in camping, we also recommend Lodge To Lodge Hiking In The Cordillera Blanca!

 - Our Top Trek Recommendation: Trekking in the Ladakh – Climbing Stok Kangri, India